-The Ach receptor housed within the post-junctional motor neuron cell membrane is comprised of 5 glycoprotein subunits: 2 alpha subunits, and 1 each of beta, gamma, and epsilon.
-These subunits are arranged in a cylindrical fashion with the center containing an ion channel.
-When Ach binds to the 2 alpha-subunits, there is ion flow through the central ion channel with subsequent depolarization of the motor neuron.
+The Ach receptor housed within the post-junctional motor neuron cell membrane is comprised of five glycoprotein subunits: two alpha subunits, and one each of beta, gamma, and epsilon.
+The arrangement of these subunits is in a cylindrical fashion with the center containing an ion channel.
+When Ach binds to the two alpha-subunits, there is ion flow through the central ion channel with subsequent depolarization of the motor neuron.
 A non-depolarizing NMBD is a quaternary ammonium compound with positively-charged nitrogen that imparts an affinity to nicotinic Ach receptors.
-It only needs to bind one of the 2 alpha subunits to block Ach, thus preventing depolarization and producing muscle relaxation.
+It only needs to bind one of the two alpha subunits to block Ach, thus preventing depolarization and producing muscle relaxation.

 Weight-based dosing scalars are important because administration based on total body weight may result in overdose while dosing based on ideal body weight may be sub-therapeutic.
-It is recommended that non-depolarizing NMBDs are dosed based on ideal body weight to avoid prolonged paralysis.
-Intravenous (IV) injection is the most common mode of delivery, although intramuscular (IM) injections may be performed for some non-depolarizing relaxants.
-The effective dose 95% (ED95) for NMBDs specifies the dose that produces 95% twitch depression in 50% of individuals.
-One to 2 times the ED95 dose for a particular non-depolarizing NMBD is typically administered for intubation.
+Recommendations are that non-depolarizing NMBDs are dosed based on ideal body weight to avoid prolonged paralysis.
+Intravenous (IV) injection is the most common mode of delivery, although intramuscular (IM) injections may be possible for some non-depolarizing relaxants.
+The 95% effective dose (ED95) for NMBDs specifies the dose that produces 95% twitch depression in 50% of individuals.
+One to two times the ED95 dose for a particular non-depolarizing NMBD is the typical dose administered for intubation.

 Other notable side effects are drug-specific.
 Pancuronium may cause tachycardia and hypertension due to its vagolytic mechanism on nodal cells mediated through muscarinic receptors.
 Laudanosine, which is a metabolite of atracurium and cis-atracurium, may accumulate and cause central nervous system stimulation with resultant seizures.
 Finally, in critically ill patients, long-term infusions of non-depolarizing NMBDs, particularly aminosteroids, can lead to profound weakness, termed critical illness polymyoneuropathy (CIP).